cloudforet-io/cloudforet-io.github.io/content/en/docs/setup_operation/quick_install/_index.md

 FINISH SPACEONE INITIALIZE
 ```

-Create the `values.yaml` file and edit the values.
+Update your helm values file (ex. release-1-12.yaml) and edit the values.
 There is only one item that need to be updated.

 > For EC2 users: put in your EC2 server's public IP instead of 127.0.0.1 for both CONSOLE_API and CONSOLE_API_V2 ENDPOINT.